mohiva/play-silhouette/docs/how-it-works/events.rst

 * NotAuthenticatedEvent \*
 * NotAuthorizedEvent \*

-It is very easy to propagate own events over the event bus by implementing the ``SilhouetteEvent`` trait.
+It is very easy to propagate your own events over the event bus by implementing the ``SilhouetteEvent`` trait.

 .. code-block:: scala